Richard Glen Collins

 Glen Collins, the father of Richard Collins.

-Glen Collins, a Naval Aviator, was Killed In Action in WW2.
+Ensign Glen Collins, a Naval Aviator, is listed as Missing In Action during World War II,

 BACK